 Changing the material in most cases is unlikely to be the right solution.

 Action: #2 Add fiber reinforcement.
-Fiber reinforced materials warp less than reinforced materials provided the part shape is symmetrical and gate location is correct.
+Fiber reinforced materials warp less than non-reinforced materials provided the part shape is symmetrical and gate location is correct.

 Plastic injection molding troubleshooting can have a huge affect on cost savings and your production performance.